In light of the Prime Minister’s announcement, please see the following updates for Selwyn Centres

 Please stay up-to-date via the Government’s Covid-19 website and, in particular, with the advice on the protecting yourself and others from covid-19 section, face coverings, keeping track of where you’ve been via the Covid tracing app, and maintaining physical distancing.

 We’ll continue to update you as the situation evolves and as information becomes available (the next expected update from the Government will be on 5 October).

 We’re grateful to our coordinators and volunteers for all they’re doing to support their Centre guests and to keep our Selwyn community safe.

-For information on COVID-19, go to www.covid19.govt.nz.
-The Foundation offers a wide range of resources and advice on support services that are available to older people at our ‘Be Well, Be Kind, Be Safe’ webpages.
+The Foundation also offers a range of resources and advice on support services, which are available at our ‘Be Well, Be Kind, Be Safe’ pages.